Playground Safety for Children – Rules and Precautions

 - If you are old enough to operate the merry-go-round, that is, bring it to spin and climb on to it, the most important thing is your hand grip strength and balance.
 Once you’re on it safely, keep holding on to the bars tightly and enjoy the thrill.

 - Make sure your feet are away from the pinch zones of the equipment if there are any.
-Don’t put your feet down or you might have them scraped.
+Don’t put your feet down or you might have them scrapped.

 - If you start feeling dizzy, ask someone to bring the merry-go-round to a halt.
 Don’t try to jump off it while it is spinning.